Roblox/creator-docs/content/en-us/education/build-it-play-it-island-of-move/adding-animations.md

 ## Playing Animations

-Animations must be identifed in a script, loaded, and played.
+Animations must be identified in a script, loaded, and played.

 ### Setting the Animation